How to Apply

 Minimum qualifications are established for each job title by the Bureau of Human Resources in conjunction with the employing agencies.
 You must meet the minimum qualifications before being allowed to go through the examination process.
 Therefore, it is imperative that applications be complete and accurate.

 Eligibility lists for each classification are comprised of applicants who have successfully completed all phases of the examination process.
-Open registers will be listed at the top of the state jobs page under the category *Open Competitive.
+Open employment registers will be listed at the top of the state jobs page under the category *Corrections-Employment Registers.

 (NOTE: It is the responsibility of the candidate to ensure that information (such as home address and phone number) is kept up to date.)